wtnwin111/interview/README.md

     16) Write a code to check if there is cycle in a graph 17-N) Write code to find the bridge node in a connected graph.
 Bridge node is that the graph will be connected if delete this node from graph.
+    18) Given a graph, find the minimal color printed on each node, the color of each node can't be the same with its neighbors.

 ##C7: Stack AND Queue